syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### layout.type `enum`
 {:#members:layout-type}

 Sets the type of the layout based on which the elements will be arranged.
-See <a href="global.html#layouttypes">LayoutTypes</a>
+See [Layout Types](/js/api/global#layouttypes)

 #### Default Value